Cockatiel Breeding Guide

 Health first

 Only breed healthy, well-nourished cockatiels.
 Both parents should be active, bright-eyed, and free of illness.
-A vet check before breeding is ideal.
+A veterinary wellness check before breeding season catches hidden problems like respiratory infections, intestinal parasites, or nutritional deficiencies that could doom a clutch.

-Cockatiels should be at least 18 months old before breeding.
+Wait until both birds are at least 18 months old.
 Hens under 12 months risk egg binding and calcium depletion.
-Cocks mature slightly earlier but patience pays off.
+Cocks mature slightly earlier but patience pays off with stronger chicks, better parenting behavior, and higher fertility rates across the clutch.

 Proper housing

-Breeding pairs need a spacious cage (minimum 24" x 18" x 24") with a nest box attached.
-Place the cage in a quiet area with 10-12 hours of light per day.
+Breeding pairs need a spacious cage (minimum 24" x 18" x 24") with a nest box attached to the outside.
+Place the cage in a quiet, low-traffic area with consistent temperatures and 10-12 hours of light per day to stimulate natural breeding hormones.

 Nutrition boost

-Increase soft foods, vegetables, egg food, and calcium (cuttlebone) 2-3 weeks before pairing.
-Good nutrition directly impacts fertility and chick health.
+Increase soft foods, leafy green vegetables, egg food, sprouted seeds, and calcium sources (cuttlebone and mineral blocks) 2-3 weeks before pairing.
+Good nutrition directly impacts egg quality, fertility rates, and chick health from the moment of hatch.

 Avoid inbreeding: Never pair siblings, parents with offspring, or close relatives.
-Inbreeding leads to weak chicks, reduced fertility, and genetic defects.
-Use software like BirdTracks to track pedigrees and calculate COI (Coefficient of Inbreeding) before pairing.
+Inbreeding leads to weak chicks, reduced fertility, immune deficiencies, and genetic defects that may not be visible until later generations.
+Use software like BirdTracks to track pedigrees and automatically calculate COI (Coefficient of Inbreeding) before confirming any pairing.

-Record everything: Document each pair's history: how many clutches, hatch rates, chick survival, and any problems.
-This data helps you make better pairing decisions each season.
+Record everything: Document each pair's history: how many clutches they have produced, hatch rates, chick survival rates, temperament notes, and any problems encountered.
+This data helps you make better pairing decisions each season and identify which pairs consistently produce the healthiest offspring.
+BirdTracks stores all of this in one place so you can compare pair performance at a glance.

 Day 0